planety/prologue/docs/deployment.md

 # Install dependencies
 RUN apt update
-RUN install_packages openrc openssl nginx libnginx-mod-http-uploadprogress sqlite3
+RUN install_packages openrc openssl nginx
+# RUN install_packages sqlite3 # in case you use an sqlite3 database

 # Copy necessary files, the first paths are all relative to your current working directory
 COPY ./path/to/your/binary .